-Eli suggested to take a few shots of him removing his shirt for the 30 day pushup challenge, as it can be used in the future as his world champion pushup shots.
+Eli suggested taking a few shots of him removing his shirt for the 30-day pushup challenge, as it can be used in the future as his world champion pushup shots.
 So, we agreed to do full pushups with good form, and that meant a straight body and nose touching the ground for each full pushup.
 And being that both of us have pretty long noses, no one here had an advantage in that area.

 So, at the end of the day, I did 52.5, at the age of 56, and this is the reason for this post today.
 And Eli has started on the Hashi Mashi Path, accepting the idea of it being a journey and going one step at a time, one day at a time.

 We, therefore, present to you Eli after the 30-day pushup challenge.
 Please show him your support for him to get lean, get strong, get defined, get ripped, and certainly, that is possible for him, and doing that by eating real food, doing real strength exercises, which will result in a new you, a new Eli.